encarsia/encarsia.github.io/en/posts/norge05/index.md

 .. type: text
 -->

-# Tag 5.
+# Day 5.
 Land in sight

 The day starts with an early workout.
 When the ship is close to the second harbour Bodø we are presented with a breathtaking panorama view.
 This day promises to become great.